pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

     ingressVIPs:
     - 10.1.10.202
  ```
 - Now run the installation with the create cluster option.
+You'll see a series of messages like those below as the install progresses.
+This installation in my lab took about 39 minutes.
+- While the installation is running you can view the bootstrap VM creating the control-plane VMs and then the worker VMs in the vSphere client.
  ```
 $ $ ./openshift-install create cluster --dir ./ocp4 --log-level=info
 INFO Consuming Install Config from target directory